Ale-xis/Ale-xis.github.io/README.md

 ---

-### PS: I am currently on PTO (aka vacation 🌴), so I won't be able to respond to your messages at the moment.
-Please come back in a few days, when I'll be back to the office! 😜
+## <i>PS: I am currently on PTO (aka vacation 🌴), so I won't be able to respond to your messages at the moment.
+Please come back in a few days, when I'll be back to the office! 😜</i>